 Web beacons are used by TG to verify that email addresses are valid and that the content of emails is actually viewed.
 This information helps us to provide email content that is most useful to our subscribers.

-If you have any questions or comments regarding this policy, please email the webmaster or contact TG using the information below:
+If you have any questions or comments regarding Privacy, please email the Privacy Officer or contact TG using the information below:

 P.O.
 Box 83100